Kyash, a would-be challenger bank in Japan, raises $14M – TechCrunch

 But, beyond the consumer play, a notable piece of Kyash’s business that has investors excited is its B2B payment business.

-The company developed its own payment processing system to reduce costs, which is one reason why it took time to launch.
+The company developed its own payment processing system to reduce costs, which is one reason it took time to launch.
 Thanks to a tie-up with Visa, it offers both issuing and processing of prepaid Visa cards to fintech companies in Japan that want to go down the payment route.

-That’s increasingly popular given the government push to make the country a “cashless society” ahead of the 2020 Olympic Games next year.
-It could also appeal to crypto companies in Japan, which offers the world’s most robust licensing, who want to follow the example of the Coinbase card in Europe or startups like Crypto.com and TenX which offer similar prepaid cards.
+That’s increasingly popular, given the government push to make the country a “cashless society” ahead of the 2020 Olympic Games next year.
+It also could appeal to crypto companies in Japan, which offers the world’s most robust licensing, that want to follow the example of the Coinbase card in Europe or startups like Crypto.com and TenX, which offer similar prepaid cards.

 Takatori said Kyash is “in discussions” with crypto companies, but that it has not made a decision on how to proceed yet.
-The company is also eying potential overseas expansions, although that is some way down the line.
+The company is also eyeing potential overseas expansions, although that is some way down the line.

 “We have open eyes for globalization, it’s just a matter of when,” he told TechCrunch.
 “We still have a far way to go [in Japan, but] maybe after the Olympics.”

 More pressingly, he sees the company looking to raise a “pretty quick” Series C round to give it acceleration into next year.
-That’s likely to go to more expansion and user acquisition since the licenses the startup has applied for are unlikely to be granted this year.
+That’s likely to go to more expansion and user acquisition as the licenses the startup has applied for are unlikely to be granted this year.